 3. Cooling Down of Hot beverages

 The time taken by a hot beverage to cool down is easy to calculate with the help of Newton’s law of cooling.
 It must be observed that a hot beverage cools down quickly during the first few minutes of exposure to room temperature.
-This is because at that particular instant the difference between the temperature of the beverage and the environment is significantly large hence, the time of cooling is proportional to it.
+This is because at that particular instant the difference between the temperature of the beverage and the environment is significantly large, hence the time of cooling is proportional to it.
 Similarly, as the temperature difference goes low, the rate of cooling reduces accordingly.
 Hence, calculating the time taken by hot beverages to cool down is a prominent example of Newton’s law of cooling.

 4. Hot and Cold Liquid kept at Ambient Temperature

 Newton’s law of cooling is also helpful in determining the rate at which a liquid reaches ambient temperature.
-When a hot liquid and a cold liquid beverage is subjected to room temperature, it can be easily observed that the hot drink quickly attains room temperature; whereas, the cold drink takes a much longer time to reach the ambient temperature.
-This is because the difference between the temperature of the surrounding and the drink is proportional to the time taken by it to acquire room temperature.
+When a hot liquid and a cold liquid beverage is subjected to room temperature, it can be easily observed that the hot drink quickly attains room temperature, whereas the cold drink takes a much longer time to reach the ambient temperature.
+This is because the difference between the temperature of the surroundings and the drink is proportional to the time taken by it to acquire room temperature.
 Hence, in such a case, the application of Newton’s law of cooling is easy to observe.

 5. Measuring Temperature of a Heated Metal

 Consider that a blacksmith heats a piece of metal to a considerably high temperature.
 When he attempts to note down the temperature of the heated metal, he finds that the measuring device or the thermometer is not capable of displaying such high-temperature values.
-Therefore, in such cases, the blacksmith can employ Newton’s law of cooling to measure the time taken for the metal to cool down.
-Thereby, estimating the original temperature of the block of metal.
+Therefore, in such cases, the blacksmith can employ Newton’s law of cooling to measure the time taken for the metal to cool down, thereby estimating the original temperature of the block of metal.

 6. Melting Ice-Cream